The Hidden Conversation Between You and Your Terminal

 - translates certain control characters into signals instead of forwarding them as bytes

-This is why typing into a shell feels editable.
-The shell did not implement Backspace.
-The kernel did, on the way in.
+This is why typing into a shell feels editable in the first place.
+Think about our example: when you mistype something at the prompt and hit Backspace, the shell did not implement that.
+The kernel did, on the way in, before the shell ever saw the line.

 The other mode is raw mode.
 In raw mode, the discipline mostly steps out of the way.
-Each key press is delivered to the program as soon as it arrives.
-No echoing.
-No line buffering.
-No Backspace handling.
+Each key press is delivered to the program as soon as it arrives, with no echoing, no line buffering, and no Backspace handling.

 Ctrl+C Is Not A Byte